top of page

 The practice carries professional indemnity insurance.
 The practice will supply veterinary services and products to you on the basis that the liability of the practice for any loss, claim, cost or expense arising out of the supply shall be limited to a maximum of the insured sum.

-These terms and conditions have last been updated on 26th of March 2025.
+These terms and conditions have last been updated on 17th December 2025.